Written by: Dr Siva Moodley

 Article source: JOY!
 Magazine

 Siva Moodley is a pastor and author.
-Visit sivamoodley.com for info on daily TV programmes, upcoming conferences, prayer requests, bookshop details, and more.
+Visit sivamoodley.com for info on our daily TV programmes, weekly interactive livestreams with Apostles Siva & Jessie Moodley, conferences, prayer requests, bookshop details, and more.

 JOY!
 Digital is a Christian portal that shares pre-published articles by writers around the world.
 Each article is sourced and linked to the origin, and each article is credited with the author’s name.
 Although we do publish many articles that have been written in-house by JOY! journalists, we do not exclusively create our own content.
 Any views or opinions presented on this website are solely those of the author and do not necessarily represent those of the company.